 The thing is, dears, everything is temporary.
 I bet you’ve read or heard this before.
 Exactly because everything is temporary, how we deal with everything is important.
 Here’s where the Note to Self “Detach Thyself” comes in handy for me, reminding me to seize to attach as much as I can.
 It reminds me to not attach my identity to belief systems that might change, opinions that I might outgrow, or ways of doing things that might not serve me in the future.
 It reminds me to live completely yet detached.
 To love fully, and purely, and still aware that nothing is permanent; everything is changing at all times.

 On a final note, be kind to yourself.
-When you know better, you do better.
-At least it is my hope that you do.
-And it’s human to make mistakes.
-It’s a choice to learn from our mistakes.
+We humans are complex creatures.
+We make mistakes, go back to old ways, learn new ways, fall, get up, fall again… It’s all part of the process of growth.
 Allow your ego to be embarrassed by your ignorance from time to time.
 In doing so, you will get wiser.

-These are my thoughts on change for now (as I mentioned earlier I can go on and on on this topic).
+These are my thoughts on change for now… as mentioned earlier, I can go on and on on this topic.
 Let’s keep in touch, dears!

 PS: here’s an affirmation I made a few months ago that really helps me whenever I sense an inner resistance to growth (and the changes growth brings with it):